 They Wasted a Perfectly Good Plot: Oh come on, a race spawned from the Creature and a manmade Bride would have been awesome.
 But, alas, Frankenstein had to destroy her body before she could be awakened.

-The Woobie: The Monster, feared and hated by all and left to wander the world for as long as he lives.
+Woobie, Destroyer of Worlds: The Monster, feared and hated by all and left to wander the world alone.
+So he kills people.
+Lots of people.

 Uncanny Valley: An in-unverse example: Frankenstein explains that not only did he make the Creature out of dead body parts, he had to make him 8 feet tall to wire together all the smaller blood veins.
 The result is a monster that everyone is scared of at first glance, including the creature itself.